William F. Hanson

-William F. Hanson (October 23, 1887 – 1969) was an American composer and music teacher who served as professor of music at Brigham Young University who specialized in Native American music.
+William Frederick Hanson (October 23, 1887 – June 22, 1969) was an American composer and music teacher who served as professor of music at Brigham Young University who specialized in Native American music.
 He studied, composed, and taught music.
 He is most well known for working with Zitkala-Sa on The Sun Dance Opera, an opera based on the sacred ritual of the Lakota Sun Dance.